minvws/nl-mgo-app-android/data/localisation/README.md

 # Data - Localisation

-This module manages data classes related to health care providers.
+This module provides classes for handling health care providers related data.

-## Notable Files
+## Highlights

 - **`DefaultOrganizationRepository`** Use to manage the health care providers.
 Can search, get, save and delete health care providers.